LUMC/galaxy-launcher/README.md

 galaxy-launcher uses the power of ansible to set up a galaxy instance using the docker-galaxy-stable image.
-It allows you to set all the necessary variables and start the galaxy instance with just one command.
+It allows you to set all the necessary variables and start the galaxy instance with just two commands.

 ## Features
 * Complete deployment of a galaxy instance with just two commands.